[UPDATED JULY 9 2011 – more subwoofers added]

 The Ball with a set of “spikes” runs $600 on Amazon.
 At 60 watts with a long throw 6.5″ driver, it’s not as high-powered as the others.

 There were many other “bullet-shaped” speakers that I did not include because they didn’t shout “EYEBALL” quite as loudly as the spheres.
 If I missed any speakers with “eyeball potential”, please let me know.
-I will no doubt end up with a pair of the cheaper ones, but it’s fun to see the others.
-If I got any of the prices wrong, please send me a message and I will correct it.
+Note that price data might be old and in some cases I have noted newer models are available since I originally wrote this article.